-Our initial idea of organising the gym wheel world championships for the age group 16+ while introducing a separate competition format for junior gymnasts under the age of 16 does not appear to fulfil the interests of our member countries.
-We will thus continue to offer all around junior and senior competitions as well as individual discipline finals at the world championships from 2020 onwards.
+Following discussions with our member countries, we will continue to offer all around junior and senior competitions as well as individual discipline finals at the world championships from 2020 onwards.

 However, we want all medal-deciding competitions to have a maximum length of approximately 2½ hours, which means we will need to organise preliminary rounds for both juniors and seniors, followed by all around and individual discipline finals.

-The Team World Cup and team competition at the world championships are two similar competitions.
-As the World Championships from 2020 will have a focus on individual titles for both senior and junior categories, it has been decided to carry out the Team World Championships as part of the Team World Cup.
-This means that teams will qualify at the World Championships in 2020 in the same manner as previously, but the deciding team competition will be postponed and will take place in the year between two individual world championships.
+The Team World Cup and team competition at the World Championships are two similar competitions.
+As the World Championships from 2020 will have a focus on individual titles for both senior and junior categories, the team final will be moved to replace the Team World Cup in alternate years and will be called the Team World Championships.
+This means that teams will qualify at the Individual World Championships in the same manner as previously, but the deciding team competition will be postponed and will take place in the year between two individual World Championships.

 The Team World Cup will thus become the Team World Championships, but will retain the successful World Cup format with competition rounds and the use of jokers.
 We will also introduce a Junior Team World Championships that will be of particular interest to countries with strong junior sections.

-In addition to the World Championships, the IRV is considering offering an open competition programme directed towards Gym and Cyr wheel gymnasts of all levels who would like to combine informal competitions with training sessions and workshops.
+In addition to the World Championships, the IRV aims to offer an open competition programme directed towards Gym and Cyr wheel gymnasts of all levels who would like to combine informal competitions with training sessions and workshops.
 We are currently planning to organise an event along these lines within the framework of the CSIT World Sports Games in Tortosa, Spain, in July 2019.Read More: Wheel Workshop Week 2019 in Tortosa

-The Code of Points “freeze” from 2017-2020 will give us the opportunity to update all existing documentation and finalise a new edition of the Technical Language of Wheel Gymnastics.
+The Code of Points “freeze” from 2017-2020 will give us the opportunity to update all existing documentation and support a team to finalise a new edition of the Technical Language of Wheel Gymnastics.
 Furthermore, we have decided to work towards a wide-reaching strategic change of the structure of the Gym Wheel Code of Points.

 The plan is to improve comparability and transparency of the scores and to simplify the judging process as well as the training of judges.
-The focus of gym wheel routines in the future will be on proper execution and more variation of moves.
+The focus of gym wheel routines in the future will be on a high level of execution and more variation of moves.
 The timeline for implementing a new code of points will be after the 2020 World Championships (i.e. from 2021).

 There have been many changes to the Gym Wheel Code of Points in recent years.
 Much progress has been made and there has been a positive development of gym wheel routines.

-However, we now have an enormous number of different documents and regulations, and the judging systems for the three gym wheel disciplines have diverged.
-This makes the training of judges more difficult, and it also means that we have lost the comparability and equality of the disciplines within the all-around competition.
+However, we now have a large number of different documents and regulations, and the judging systems for the three gym wheel disciplines have diverged.
+This makes the training of judges more difficult, and it also means that we have a lack of comparability and equality of the disciplines within the all-around competition.